 With your indulgence, Speaker, just before I do, there is a very significant Macedonian community in the part of the world that I represent.
 I know that other members here, particularly the member for Thomastown, represent large Macedonian communities, and I would just like to acknowledge in this place of course the recent tragedy in Macedonia - the nightclub fire in Kočani in the north-east of Macedonia, which has led to 59 deaths and I understand about 150 or so more people who are injured, some very seriously injured.
 Macedonia has declared, I think, seven days of mourning, and I understand a mass burial service is being held in the next 24 hours.
-The member for Thomastown might have something further to say about that, but just on behalf of those members of that Macedonian community who I represent I want to express our sorrow and our thoughts for those directly affected and the broader Macedonian community.
+The member for Thomastown might have something further to say about that, but on behalf of the members of that Macedonian community.
 Cr Connie Boglis, who is up in our part of the world, let me know that there is an appeal going on at the moment, which members of our community and other members are encouraged to contribute to.